-Many are well-versed how the endocannabinoid system can impact inflammation and anxiety, but what about the buzz surrounding some of its other potential benefits?
+Many are well-versed how CBD's interaction with the endocannabinoid system may impact inflammation and anxiety, but what about the buzz surrounding some of its other potential benefits?
 Whilst the science and research about CBD is still in its infancy, we speak with Dr. Julie Moltke, a medical doctor and editor-in-chief of Dosage, to discuss five possible benefits of CBD, according to her practice.

 Those who suffer from endometriosis know just how painful and debilitating it can be – particularly during your period.
 While painkillers, hormone therapy and surgery are the typical treatment routes, some experts believe taking CBD could also help to alleviate cramps.
 “There are so many cannabinoid receptors in and around our sexual organs,” says Dr. Moltke.
 "CBD seems to [help] with inflammation and also with the pain because [it] increases the levels of anandamide."